jrandj/java-11/README.md

     ```

 1. If you are given an existing collection that is not a concurrent class and need to access it among multiple threads, you can wrap it using the methods above.

+1. A threading problem can occur in multithreaded applications when two or more threads interact in an unexpected an undesirable way.
+For example, two threads may block each other from accessing a particular segment of code.
+As shown above, the Concurrency API creates threads and manages complex thread interactions for you.
+Although it reduces the potential for threading issues, it does not eliminate them.

+1. *Liveness* is the ability of an application to be able to execute in a timely manner.
+There are three types of liveness issues with which you should be familiar: deadlock, starvation, and livelock.
+Deadlock occurs when two or more threads are blocked forever, each waiting on each other.
+Livelock occurs when two or more threads are conceptually blocked forever, although they are each active and trying to complete their task.
+Starvation occurs when a single thread is perpetually denied access to a shared resource or lock.
+Livelock is a special case of resource starvation in which two or more threads actively try to acquire a set of locks, are unable to do so, and restart part of the process.
+In practise, livelock is often difficult to detect, as threads in this state appear active and able to respond to respond to requests.

+1. A *race condition* is an undesirable result that occurs when two tasks, which should be completed sequentially, are completed at the same time.
+Race conditions lead to invalid data if they are not properly handled.
+They tend to appear in highly concurrent applications.

+1. A *parallel stream* is a stream that is capable of processing results concurrently, using multiple threads.
+For example, you can use a parallel stream and the map() operation to operate concurrently on the elements in the stream, vastly improving performance over processing a single element at a time.

+1. A parallel stream can be created on an existing stream (note that a terminal operation on s2 makes s1 unavailable for further use):
+    ```java
+    Stream<Integer> s1 = List.of(1,2).stream();
+    Stream<Integer> s2 = s1.parallel();
+    ```

+1. A parallel stream can also be created directly:
+    ```java
+    Stream<Integer> s3 = List.of(1,2).parallelStream();
+    ```

+1. A *parallel decomposition* is the process of taking a task, breaking it up into smaller pieces that can be performed concurrently, and then reassembling the results.
+As an example:
+    ```java
+    private static int doWork(int input) {
+        try {
+            Thread.sleep(5000);
+        } catch (InterruptedException e) {
+        }
+        return input;
+    }

+    // serial outputs 1 2 3 4 5 25 seconds
+    long start = System.currentTimeMillis();
+    List.of(1, 2, 3, 4, 5).stream().map(w -> doWork(w))
+        .forEach(s -> System.out.print(s + " "));

+    // parallel outputs 3 2 1 5 4 5 seconds
+    long start = System.currentTimeMillis();
+    List.of(1, 2, 3, 4, 5).parallelstream().map(w -> doWork(w))
+        .forEach(s -> System.out.print(s + " "));
+    ```

+1. The results are no longer ordered or predictable.
+In this case, our system had enough CPUs for all the tasks to be run concurrently.